GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

     **-G**\ c:\\programs\\gs\\gs9.02\\bin\\gswin64c).
 WARNING: because
     of the poor decision of embedding the bits on the gs exe name we cannot satisfy both the 32 and 64 bits GhostScript executable names.
-    So in case of ’get from registry’ failure the default name (when no **-G** is used) is the one of the 64 bits version, or gswin64c
+    So in case of 'get from registry' failure the default name (when no **-G** is used) is the one of the 64 bits version, or gswin64c

 **-I**